michaelkeevildown/neo4j-super-node/DEGREE_CENTRALITY.md

 WHERE s.degreeScore > 5
 RETURN
     // Mask SSN for security
-    substring(s.snnNumber, 0, 3) + '-XX-XXXX' AS MaskedSSN,
+    substring(s.ssnNumber, 0, 3) + '-XX-XXXX' AS MaskedSSN,
     s.degreeScore AS Connections,
     CASE
         WHEN s.degreeScore > 50 THEN '🔴 Critical - Synthetic Identity'
-        WHEN s.snnNumber STARTS WITH '000' THEN '🟠 Invalid SSN'
+        WHEN s.ssnNumber STARTS WITH '000' THEN '🟠 Invalid SSN'
         WHEN s.degreeScore >= 10 THEN '⚠️ High Risk - Investigate'
         ELSE '✅ Normal'
     END AS Classification